thomasthaddeus/DSClub/docs/ds-club-notes.md

 1. Members present their own data science projects or analyses.
 2. Members can present their own data science projects.
-3. This could include outlining the problem, discussing the data set, the methodologies used, results, and conclusion.
+3. This could include outlining the problem, discussing the data set, the methodologies used, the results, and the conclusion.
-4. Other members can provide feedback, ask questions and learn from the work presented.
+4. Other members can provide feedback, ask questions, and learn from the work presented.

 ### Week 8: Mini Data Competition/Hackathon